 What is walkaway wife syndrome?

-Women file for two-thirds of all divorces.
-There are particular marital dynamics that create what Michelle Weiner Davis calls the “walk-away” wife.
+Women file for 70% of all divorces.
+College-educated women file for 90% of all divorces in the USA.
+Particular marital dynamics create what Michelle Weiner Davis calls the “walk-away” wife.

-Wives are the primary emotional caretakers of married life, according to both Davis and Gottman.
+According to Davis and Gottman, wives are the primary emotional caretakers of married life.
 As Davis says, they look at their “relationship watches” and ask themselves, “Have we spent enough time together?
 Are we feeling emotionally close?
 Have we taken a getaway to be alone together?”

 If the answer to those questions is no, wives often make attempts to reach out and reconnect.
 How they do this, of course, is very important.
 Doing this with gentleness and complaining is what Gottman calls the “Softened Start-up.”

-Complaining effectively is less likely to provoke a response he calls “defensiveness.”
-In contrast, if they criticize, husbands are less likely to be responsive and can tune them out.
+Effective complaints are less likely to provoke a response he calls “defensiveness.”
+In contrast, if wives criticize, husbands are less likely to be responsive and can tune them out.

 In either case, when a husband becomes defensive, even a soft complaint can turn into criticism.
 This pattern of interaction creates an escalating pattern of fighting.
 This is likely to worsen over time.

-The couples fighting turns unproductive.
+The couple’s fighting turns unproductive.
 Neither partner feels heard, understood, respected, or taken seriously.
-It feels hopeless, and the walk-away wife begins stops trying to connect.
+It feels hopeless, and the walk-away wife stops trying to connect.

 In this walkaway wife syndrome, the pattern worsens.
 Date nights become miserable and stop.
 Interactions become one hostile exchange after another.

 Goodwill is lost, and they fall into Negative Sentiment Override.
 Neither gives the other the benefit of the doubt.
 The marriage works poorly, and a predictable cascade of negativity happens in which both partners feel lonely, distant, and misunderstood.
+They each become toxic to the other’s nervous system.
 It becomes easier to keep your distance than to engage.

 The pattern often goes like this: